10 Sites | Since 1995 | Read Worldwide

 All measurements taken using an Audio Precision APx555 B Series analyzer.

-The Hegel Music Systems H190v was conditioned for 1 hour at 1/8th full rated power (~18W into 8 ohms) before any measurements were taken.
+The NAD C 700 V2 was conditioned for 1 hour at 1/8th full rated power (~10W into 8 ohms) before any measurements were taken.
 All measurements were taken with both channels driven, using a 120V/20A dedicated circuit, unless otherwise stated.

-Most measurements were made with a 2Vrms line-level analog input, 5mVrms phono-level input, and 0dBFS digital input.
-The signal-to-noise (SNR) measurements were made with the default input signal values but with the volume set to achieve the achievable output power of 150W into 8 ohms.
-For comparison, on the line-level input, a signal-to-noise ratio (SNR) measurement was also made with the volume at maximum.
+Most measurements were made with a 1Vrms line-level analog input or 0dBFS digital input depending on the input.
+The volume control is variable from 0 to 100.
+The signal-to-noise ratio (SNR) measurements were made with the same input signal values but with the volume set to achieve the rated output power of 80W.
+For comparison, on the analog input, an SNR measurement was also made with the volume at maximum.

 Volume-control accuracy (measured at speaker outputs): left-right channel tracking